-- Maior: 46 54 credits - ■ Emphases in Church Music, Classical Performance, and Jazz Performance - Minor: 20 credits - All courses for the major must be completed with a grade of C or better. - Minors must complete course work with 2.25 GPA and complete 8 credits of upper level course work
+- Major: 46 54 credits - ■ Emphases in Classical Performance and Jazz Performance - Minor: 20 credits - All courses for the major must be completed with a grade of C or better. - Minors must complete course work with 2.25 GPA and complete 8 credits of upper level course work

-- Majors participate in an ensemble and performance lab every semester; minors participate in an ensemble and performance lab for 4 semesters. - Capstone, Church Music Emphasis: Conducting a major ensemble - Capstone, Performance Emphasis: Senior recital
+- Majors participate in an ensemble and performance lab every semester; minors participate in an ensemble and performance lab for 4 semesters. - Capstone, Performance Emphasis: Senior recital